Man arrested on suspicion of attempted murder after ‘confronting MoD police officers’

 The suspect approached the two Ministry of Defence (MoD) police officers with the weapon on Horse Guards Parade, at around 8.50am.

-The man has to be tasered and was then restrained by officers.
+The man had to be Tasered and was then restrained by officers.
 He was was arrested on suspicion of attempted murder and possession of an offensive weapon.

 There were no reports of any injuries.
 He remains in custody at a central London police station, the force said.